This article is for DEVELOPERS.

 'teacher'

-This scope is only available to enterprise customers.
-It is used to identify if a user is a teacher within the Snapplify environment.
+This scope is used to identify if a user is a learner within the Snapplify environment.
+It also includes additional information about the school, grade and classes.

 Getting access tokens